University-Project-Repos/TCP/README.md

 Out port for sender connected...
 All sockets are connected

 Transmission status report:
-Data packet containing 12 chars transmitted from sender Data packet containing 12 chars transmitted to receiver Acknowledgement packet containing 0 chars transmitted from receiver A μ value of 0.1858 < 0.5, indicating #1 occurrence of the probability of a packet loss event Data packet containing 12 chars transmitted from sender A μ value of 0.2151 < 0.5, indicating #2 occurrence of the probability of a packet loss event Data packet containing 12 chars transmitted from sender A μ value of 0.0245 < 0.5, indicating #3 occurrence of the probability of a packet loss event Data packet containing 12 chars transmitted from sender A μ value of 0.1253 < 0.5, indicating #4 occurrence of the probability of a packet loss event Data packet containing 12 chars transmitted from sender Data packet containing 12 chars transmitted to receiver Acknowledgement packet containing 0 chars transmitted from receiver Acknowledgement packet containing 0 chars transmitted to sender Data packet containing 0 chars transmitted from sender Data packet containing 0 chars transmitted to receiver Acknowledgement packet containing 0 chars transmitted from receiver Acknowledgement packet containing 0 chars transmitted to sender All TCP transmissions are complete
+Data packet containing 12 chars transmitted from sender A μ value of 0.4916 < 0.5, indicating #1 occurrence of the probability of a packet loss event Data packet containing 12 chars transmitted from sender A μ value of 0.128 < 0.5, indicating #2 occurrence of the probability of a packet loss event Data packet containing 12 chars transmitted from sender A μ value of 0.4164 < 0.5, indicating #3 occurrence of the probability of a packet loss event Data packet containing 12 chars transmitted from sender Data packet containing 12 chars transmitted to receiver Acknowledgement packet containing 0 chars transmitted from receiver A μ value of 0.0112 < 0.5, indicating #4 occurrence of the probability of a packet loss event Data packet containing 12 chars transmitted from sender Data packet containing 12 chars transmitted to receiver Acknowledgement packet containing 0 chars transmitted from receiver A μ value of 0.3601 < 0.5, indicating #5 occurrence of the probability of a packet loss event Data packet containing 12 chars transmitted from sender Data packet containing 12 chars transmitted to receiver Acknowledgement packet containing 0 chars transmitted from receiver A μ value of 0.2635 < 0.5, indicating #6 occurrence of the probability of a packet loss event Data packet containing 12 chars transmitted from sender A v value of 0.0239 < 0.1, indicating #1 occurrence of the probability of a bit error event Data packet containing 19 chars transmitted to receiver Acknowledgement packet containing 0 chars transmitted from receiver A μ value of 0.2656 < 0.5, indicating #7 occurrence of the probability of a packet loss event Data packet containing 12 chars transmitted from sender Data packet containing 12 chars transmitted to receiver Acknowledgement packet containing 0 chars transmitted from receiver A μ value of 0.063 < 0.5, indicating #8 occurrence of the probability of a packet loss event Data packet containing 12 chars transmitted from sender Data packet containing 12 chars transmitted to receiver Acknowledgement packet containing 0 chars transmitted from receiver Acknowledgement packet containing 0 chars transmitted to sender Data packet containing 0 chars transmitted from sender A μ value of 0.3987 < 0.5, indicating #9 occurrence of the probability of a packet loss event Data packet containing 0 chars transmitted from sender A μ value of 0.0769 < 0.5, indicating #10 occurrence of the probability of a packet loss event Data packet containing 0 chars transmitted from sender A μ value of 0.4844 < 0.5, indicating #11 occurrence of the probability of a packet loss event Data packet containing 0 chars transmitted from sender Data packet containing 0 chars transmitted to receiver Acknowledgement packet containing 0 chars transmitted from receiver Acknowledgement packet containing 0 chars transmitted to sender All TCP transmissions are complete

-Successful transmission of 0 packets in 4.01 seconds:
+Successful transmission of 4 packets in 11.06 seconds:
- - 9 transmissions sent
+ - 20 transmissions sent
- - 9 transmissions received
+ - 20 transmissions received
- - 4 packets lost at a probability of 50.0%
+ - 11 packets lost at a probability of 50.0%
- - 0 bit errors at a probability of 10.0%
+ - 1 bit errors at a probability of 10.0%

 Connection #1 has successfully closed
 Connection #2 has successfully closed